 sudo systemctl reset-failed myapp.service

-# - Missing environment variables
+- Required environment variables are missing from

-# - Permission denied on files/directories
+EnvironmentFile - Permission denied errors on files, sockets, or directories

 Recommended Reading

-Deepen your Linux administration skills:
+Deepen your Linux administration skills with these in-depth guides: